zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 the app, we'll just activate our existing process.
 This is a "warm launch".

 On a warm launch, we already have all the stubs in memory.
-We're listening for package installs/unistalls already.
+We're listening for package installs/uninstalls already.
 So we're basically just in the post-step 5 state already.

 ##### Loading commands from stub items

 <sup>_"reheating"_</sup>

-When the user activates a top-level "stub" list item (refering to a frozen command), we need to quickly load that app and get the command for it.
+When the user activates a top-level "stub" list item (referring to a frozen command), we need to quickly load that app and get the command for it.

 1. If this stub has already been reheated, just return out the `ICommand` we